Security Guard: No, that guy just looks and sounds a lot like me. I'm the real Barney, though.

 - In Carla Speed McNeil's "aboriginal Sci-Fi" series Finder, one of the main cities in the series is run by several different "clans."
 Most of these clans, in addition to a common name, share common features.
 The Llavrics are all women (yes, even the men are women.
 They are physically formed to be able to "tuck it in" with ease), and not just any women, the same slim, blonde woman.
 They all tend to be a bit on the artistic, dramatic side.
 The Mediwar clan has distinct male and female versions that are identical within their gender.
 They run military, police, and medical branches of the government, which leads to the fantastic insult - "copface."
 (Try that one on Officer Jenny!)
 These clans are most emphatically not made up of clones and not everyone born to clan parents is automatically given full clan status.
 There is a yearly examination which could be similar to defending a thesis - or winning a beauty pageant.
 It all depends on your clan.
 Clan members can and do intermarry and procreate (they're all human, after all); genetics determine if the offspring resemble one parent over the other.

-- Thompson and Thomson in The Adventures of Tintin; the only difference is in the mustache.
+- Thompson and Thomson in Tintin; the only difference is in the mustache.
 Furthermore, it's explicitly stated that they're not twins or even related.

 - In The Muppet Show Comic Book: On The Road, the Muppets, on tour following the destruction of the theatre, keep encountering familiar-looking elderly hecklers.
 Two farmers (one of whom is apparently Waldorf's cousin); Mitch Wacky's gagwriters Stadler and Waltorf; the entire population of Little Statwald...

-- In every Pink Panther comic book story, the panther runs into a foul-tempered, moustached short man with a big nose who looks exactly like the foul-tempered, moustached short man with a big nose from the previous story.
+- In every The Pink Panther comic book story, no matter what the setting, the panther runs into a short, moustached, big-nosed man who looks exactly like the short, moustached, big-nosed man from the previous story.
 He keeps running into these guys in the animated shorts as well, but not as consistently.

 - The 1960s movie Those Magnificent Men in Their Flying Machines features one of the characters, a Frenchman named Pierre Dubois, consistently trying to greet a girl he has met before, only to realize that it is a completely different girl.
 The girls, Bridgitte, Ingrid, Marlene, Yvette and Betty are all the same actress, each with a stereotypical accent from a different European nation.

-- In The Phantom Menace, Queen Amidala's handmaidens all looked identical.
-This, of course, was intentional, and part of the "decoy trick", where one of them, Sabé, posed as the Queen while the Queen dressed as one of the handmaidens in her identity as Padmé.
-(They had similar names too, at least in public; in addition to Sabé, the others were named Eirtaé, Rabé, Saché, Yané, Fé, and Dané; Padmé's name mentioned often made members of the royal court assume that the Queen had eight handmaidens.
+- In The Phantom Menace, Queen Amidala's handmaidens all look identical.
+This, of course, is intentional, and part of the "decoy trick", where one of them, Sabé, posed as the Queen while the Queen dressed as one of the handmaidens in her identity as Padmé.
+(They have similar names too, at least in public; in addition to Sabé, the others were named Eirtaé, Rabé, Saché, Yané, Fé, and Dané; Padmé's name mentioned often make members of the royal court assume that the Queen has eight handmaidens.
+This Trope is lampshaded in the Star Wars: Clone Wars comic book In Triplicate with this exchange:

 Eirtaé: Actually, I'm Eritaé!

-- In the course of the Spider-Man movies, Peter Parker has encountered a wrestling emcee, a snooty usher, and a French waiter who all look exactly like Bruce Campbell.
+- In the course of the Spider-Man Trilogy, Peter Parker has encountered a wrestling emcee, a snooty usher, and a French waiter who all look exactly like Bruce Campbell.

-- Similarly, there are Stan Lee's cameos in almost every Marvel movie.
-It's conceivable that the Stans in the Spider-Man series are all the same guy, but the Stan in X-Men: The Last Stand is in a flashback and would have to be twenty years older than the Stans in the first two films.
-Also, in Fantastic Four Stan plays mailman Willy Lumpkin, but in the sequel he identifies himself by name as Stan Lee (though maybe it's actually Willy Lumpkin pretending to be Stan?).
+- It's conceivable that the Stans in the Spider-Man Trilogy and The Amazing Spider-Man Series are all the same guy, but the Stan in X-Men: The Last Stand is in a flashback and would have to be twenty years older than the Stan in the first X-Men.

 - In Night at the Museum 2 Amy Adams plays Amelia Earhart and a woman who visits the museum at the end.
 Larry attempts to invoke Identical Grandson by asking if she was related to Earhart, but Adams responds "No, I think I just have one of those faces, you know?".

 - The Dibbler phenomenon has been extended.
-Jingo, The Fifth Elephant and The Amazing Maurice and His Educated Rodents all feature guards in different Discworld towns who resemble the inept backbone of the Ankh Morpork Watch, Sergeant Colon and Corporal Nobbs.
+Jingo, The Fifth Elephant and The Amazing Maurice and His Educated Rodents all feature guards in different Discworld towns who resemble the inept backbone of the Ankh-Morpork Watch, Sergeant Colon and Corporal Nobbs.
+Amusingly, Terry Pratchett said that at nearly every book signing, a police officer would come up to him and say he knew a Colon and a Nobby at work.
+Once, it was clearly a Nobby telling him this.

 - Literary example: Mr. Presto in Alfred Bester's 1956 novel The Stars My Destination (aka Tiger!
 Tiger!), who is very creepy in that these used to be individual people until they were surgically altered and reconditioned to be identical in every way.
 Indeed it is actually something of a deconstruction of the concept.